The LuViRA Dataset: Synchronized Vision, Radio, and Audio Sensors for Indoor Localization: Conclusion

 \section{Conclusion}

 Localization is an essential process for many different tasks and devices such as UAVs, autonomous cars, and service robots.
-Localization algorithms require high computation power where low power and high efficiency is the key to enabling these new technologies in battery-operated devices.
-In this paper, we have described a novel dataset that includes different sensor (vision, audio, and radio sensors) data in the given environment to accurately position devices (within cm) in real-time.
-Overall, the dataset will contribute to the creation of localization algorithms that maximize the usage of the available data for low-power devices and also provide an in-depth understanding and further development of AI/Machine learning and 6G applications.
+Localization algorithms require high computational power, where low power and high efficiency are the key to enabling these new technologies in battery-operated devices.
+In this paper, we have described a novel, unique, and comprehensive dataset that includes synchronized multisensory data (vision, radio, and audio sensors), collected in a controlled environment, together with high precision ground truth labels.
+This dataset, fused or separately, should allow accurate localization of devices (within cm) in real time.
+We make the dataset publicly available and give detailed information regarding its creation, drawbacks, and limitations.
+Overall, we hope that this dataset will contribute to the creation of localization algorithms that maximize the usage of the available data for low-power devices and also provide an in-depth understanding and further development of AI, machine learning, and 5G (and beyond) applications.